spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 {% info_block infoBox "Info" %}

-In this step, you will create a shipment method called "NoShipment".
+In this step, you create a shipment method called *NoShipment*.
 The name of the shipment method has to match the value of `\Spryker\Shared\Shipment\ShipmentConfig::SHIPMENT_METHOD_NAME_NO_SHIPMENT` constant.

 {% endinfo_block %}

-Taking into account project customizations, extend shipment method data importer as shown below:
+1. Taking into account project customizations, extend shipment method data importer as shown below:

 **data/import/shipment.csv**